Elaine Bennett BA (Hons) Counselling, MBACP Registered Member

 - Obsessive compulsive disorder (OCD)

 £35 for 60 minute session

-I offer a reduced rate to students undertaking a counselling course.
+I offer a reduced rate of £30 to students undertaking a counselling course.

 Maps & Directions